-Knew Health isn’t health insurance.
+Knew Health is not health insurance.
 We are an inclusive monthly Membership that our Members trust.
-Our Members are empowered to take charge of their health with proactive Advantages and savings to invest as they see fit.
+Our Members are empowered to take charge of their health with daily wellness services, preventive coverage and savings to invest as they see fit.
 Whether alternative medicine, organic foods, and other wellness resources.

 Knew Health Members are also part of the Medical Cost Sharing Community which helps in the event of medical emergencies and illnesses.
 Our Community shares their monthly payments back with Members to help pay their medical bills.

 Our Members are like-minded and empowered, but never alone.